CS294DLG/CS294DLG.github.io/about.md

 ## About

-Welcome to the course Webpage for CS294: Decisions, Learning and Games.
+Welcome to the course webpage for CS294: Decisions, Learning and Games.

 This course introduces students to the mathematical foundation of learning in the presence of strategic and societal agency.
 This is a theory-oriented course that will draw from the statistical and computational foundations of machine learning, computer science, and economics.
 As a research-oriented course, a range of advanced topics will be explored to paint a comprehensive picture of classical and modern approaches to learning for the purpose of decision making.
 These topics include foundations of learning, foundations of algorithmic game theory, cooperative and non-cooperative games, equilibria and dynamics, learning in games, information asymmetries, mechanism design, and learning with incentives.
 Assigned classwork includes written proof-based homework assignments, participation in discussions and peer evaluations, scribing and contributing to creating enrichment material, and research projects.